 Early Childhood Education Concentration

-Students completing the AA in Liberal Arts degree with a concentration in Early Childhood Education will take 12 credits of elective courses specific for the concentration to meet degree requirements.
+Students completing the AA in Liberal Arts degree with a concentration in Early Childhood Education will take 18 credits of elective courses specific for the concentration to meet degree requirements.
+Eastern University Associate of Arts in Liberal Arts degree students who complete the 18 credit ECE concentration will meet Level V requirements on the Pennsylvania Early Learning Keys to Quality Career Lattice.

 Courses in the ECE Concentration